Vermont Studio Center: The Edda Jakab Studio

-I’ve worked abstractly for a long time, and prefer to tell stories that way, using suggestion rather than illustration.
-But it occurred to me that maybe abstract imagery wasn’t the best way to tell a story that is about images of people.
+I’ve worked abstractly for a long time, and prefer to tell stories by using suggestion rather than illustration.
+But it occurred to me that, in this case, maybe abstraction wasn’t the best way to tell a story that is about images of people.
 Images that were seen via computer, in real time.
 Images that were promised/threatened to be disseminated via the latest technology.
 I wondered also if painting, a very old medium, was the best way to tell this story.

-Besides the gay aspect of the story, this story was as much about being hit over the head with images, images that just keep coming (electronically) and the instant gratification of Twitter, iChat, and all the other ways that we all keep in touch now.
+This story was as much about being hit over the head with images, images that just keep coming (electronically) and the instant gratification of Twitter, iChat, and all the other ways that we communicate now.
 I thought that being very direct with my images might be called for now, and so in the spirit of opening myself up to new possibilities, I decided to include figures.

 I was looking at photos online, collaging them together, working on composition, even blowing images up in Photoshop to examine the pixels.
 The results were pretty horrific, even for a beginning painting, when you usually have to be very forgiving of what happens, knowing that you’re going to edit like crazy anyway.
 It was hard to keep working on the painting because it was so depressingly bad.

 It was in this state of hopelessness that I was playing hooky in my own studio.
-When I wasn’t trying to bend pixels to my will in Photoshop or trolling around for images that didn’t exist, I was otherwise fooling around on the internet instead of doing more battle with that painting.
-Idly, I looked up Edda Jakab, whose studio I’m in.
+Procrastinating on the internet instead of painting one morning, I idly looked up Edda Jakab, whose studio I’m in.

 I liked her work very much.
 Edda is a painter who paints in lyrical abstraction, like me.
 Her forms are organic, soft, and contemplative.
-We have alot in common, including a love of color.
+We have quite a bit in common, including a love of color.
 Her point of departure, the spark that gives birth to her abstract marks, is nature, with quite a few paintings dealing with water and reflections, stones, and leaves.